Mixd/wp-deploy/readme.md

 - Automates WordPress installations on any number of environments (including local)
 - Automates database migrations between environments
 - Removes all references to development URLs in production environments (and vice versa)
-- Automatically sychronises your `uploads/` directories
+- Automatically sychronises your WordPress `uploads/` directories
+- Automatically prevents non-production environments from being crawled by search engines
 - Helps keep deployment configs consistent across your team

 Requirements